-All data layers utilized in the suitability model were considered authoritative and were from federal or state agencies.
+All data layers utilized in the suitability model were considered authoritative and were from U.S. federal agencies and non-governmental organizations.
 Before data were selected for use in modeling, data were evaluated for spatial accuracy and temporal and spatial completeness to ensure quality control.
 Data layers that did not meet these specifications, or did not overlap with the Call Area, were not included in the suitability model.
-Some data were included in the characterization data inventory only to provide supplementary information beyond the scope of this study, but those data may be useful during the Programmatic Environmental Impact Statement (PEIS) process.
+Some data were included in the characterization data inventory (Appendix A) only to provide supplementary information beyond the scope of this study, but those data may be useful during the Programmatic Environmental Impact Statement (PEIS) process.